BlueFletch/cordova-bluebird-api/README.md

 Cordova Bluebird Plugin
 ============

-This is a Cordova/Phonegap plugin to interact with the BlueBird ruggedized devices scanners and MSRs.
+This is a Cordova/Phonegap plugin to interact with the BlueBird ruggedized devices' Barcode Scanners and Magnetic Stripe Readers.
 It has been tested on a  BP30, with soon to be testing on a BP70.

 =============